AnneliektH/2024-binning-kmer/README.md

-2. Calculate coverage of 15-mers. *need to think about this more* abundance sketch the 15 mers. sketch full file –> overall 15-mer abundances stream through contigs/reads –> apply abundances from full file to k-mers found in contigs.
+2. Calculate coverage of 15-mers. *need to think about this more* abundance sketch the 15 mers. sketch full file –> overall 15-mer abundances stream through contigs –> apply abundances from full file to k-mers found in contigs.

+so we need:
+for each kmer in the dataset, (kmer, number of occurrences of the k-mer) k=15 for each kmer of a contig, get this num of occurences.